Master of Arts Degree in French, Hispanic, or Italian Literature and Culture

 Other Distribution Requirements

 MA candidates may receive a maximum of nine credits for courses taken in languages/literatures other than the primary language/literature of study, including courses on literary theory, history of the language, pedagogy, and linguistics.
-Included in this limit, up to six credits may be earned from courses in related areas of study, or from courses taken at other universities, with the approval of the advisor and the Graduate Program Director in consultation with the relevant Section.
+Included in this limit, up to six credits may be earned from courses in related areas of study, or from courses taken at other universities, with the approval of the advisor and the RLL Director of Graduate Studies in consultation with the faculty of the relevant section.

-M.A.
-Candidates in French and Italian are required to complete an independent research project between their first and second year.
-During the summer between their first and second years, Masters students write a paper of approximately twenty-five pages in length, in the target language, which represents a significant revision or extension of a paper written in a graduate course taken during the first two semesters of study.
+All M.A.
+Candidates in French, Hispanic Studies, and Italian are required to complete an independent research project between their first and second year.
+During the summer between their first and second years, Masters students write a paper of approximately 20 to 25 pages in length, in the target language, which represents a significant revision or extension of a paper written in a graduate course taken during the first two semesters of study.
 The candidate’s presentation and defense of the paper will be made before the faculty of the section, again in the target language.

 - In consultation with the faculty member whose course is at the origin of the project the student will define a precise topic by June 1 of the first year of study.